alexwlchan/ideas-for-inclusive-events/src/_ideas/gender-neutral-bathrooms.md

 category: inside-the-venue
 summary:
   >-
-    Modify your venue to include single-stall, gender-neutral bathrooms, and have a policy that everybody can use whichever bathroom they like.
+    The best venues have single-stall, gender-neutral bathrooms, and a policy that everybody can use whichever bathroom they like.
 ---

 At tech conferences I’ve been to, there are lots of trans and non-binary people, who are often excluded or marginalised by traditionally gendered toilets.
 Modifying your venue to have some gender-neutral bathrooms is a good way to make them feel included.

+Ideally the venue already has some.
+If not, you can "take over" the bathrooms with signs that make them gender-neutral for the day.

 When AlterConf was still running, it was a staple of the conference tweets to see somebody take a photo of the gender-neutral bathroom signs (this is in Berlin):